AddAsher/CEN3031-Pack/README.md

 ## Requirements for running and using Pack

-## Instructions for running front-end

-To run the front end of our project, ensure you are within the project directory, and cd into the frontEnd folder within the project.
+To run Pack, ensure you are within the project directory, and cd into the frontEnd folder within the project.
 Finally, from within the terminal run the command ng serve --open to open up the Pack program.